 Determining whether an individual is conscious or unconscious can be done very quickly.
 If you notice someone in distress, lying down in a public place, or possibly injured, call out to them.

-- Make sure the scene is safe before approaching the individual and conducting the BLS or ACLS Survey. - When encountering an individual who is "down," the first assessment to make is whether they are conscious or unconscious.
+• Make sure the scene is safe before approaching the individual and conducting the BLS or ACLS Survey.

 If the individual is unconscious, then start with the BLS Survey (Figure 20) and move on to the ACLS Survey (Figure 9).